Convergence of a robust deep FBSDE method for stochastic control: Numerical experiments

 and the penalty matrices for the control problem by

-In Figure \ref{XYZ}, the approximation of $(X,Y,Z)$ is compared to the analytic solution in mean, an empirical credibility interval (again, defined as the area between the $5$:th and $95$:th percentiles at each time point) as well as for a single path.
+In Figure \ref{XYZ}, the approximation of $(X,Y,Z)$ is compared to the analytic solution in mean, an empirical credible interval (again, defined as the area between the $5$:th and $95$:th percentiles at each time point) as well as for a single path.
 We see that the largest error comes from the approximation of $Y$.
-The reason for this is the error accumulation stemming from our time-discretization.
-Thus, it is not due to the neural network approximation.
+The reason for this is the error accumulation stemming from our time discretization.
+It is not due to the neural network approximation.
 This can be verified by using the baseline for $Z$, from the Riccati equation, and use an Euler-Maruyama scheme to generate the same error.
 This suggests that a more suitable choice of numerical schemes for $Y$ should be used.

-In Table \ref{table1} we see the convergence rates from the experiment.
-The regime of the LQ-problem, with, e.g., quadratic dependence in $f$ does not satisfy the assumptions made in Section~\ref{sec4} and a direct comparison cannot be made.
-Still, we see, for instance, that $Y_0^h$ converges empirically with order $1$ while the error in the terminal condition approaches the order $\frac12$.
-The factor two in the comparison between these error is consistent with Theorem~\ref{thm_Y02} and Corollary~\ref{thm_Y03}.
+In Table \ref{table1}, we see the convergence rates from the experiment.
+The regime of the LQ control problem, with, e.g., quadratic dependence in $f$ does not satisfy the assumptions made in Section~\ref{sec4} and a direct comparison cannot be made.
+Still, we see, for instance, that $Y_0^h$ converges empirically with order $1$, while the error in the terminal condition reaches $0.69$ and is likely to continue to decrease.
+In Theorem~\ref{thm_Y02} and Corollary~\ref{thm_Y03}, there is a difference of a factor two between these two errors, which roughly appears to be in line with the rates obtained.